winyim/Flu-Workflow-Beginner-Friendly/README.md

 [WSL Installation Guide]

 If you are using a Windows system, WSL would be required.
+If you are using a Linux-based system, you can skip to the next part.

 First,  we need to install a Linux distribution from the Microsoft Store.

 >Open Microsoft store and search for "Debian".
 Click "Get".